 I don’t keep a dog and bark myself.

-are Over the years, working with thousands of managers and leaders across the world, their experiences of, skills in, and perceptions held about delegating vary widely.
+Over the years, working with thousands of managers and leaders across the world, their experiences of, skills in, and perceptions held about delegating vary widely.
 However what does not vary is their desire to do well.
 Watching a manager transform from being resistant to delegating, to learning and embracing the key steps, and then applying them with success is an honour and I do love it when I hear, “Why haven’t I been delegating sooner?”

-Some of the major lessons I have learned from my own experiences and from working with so managers helping them to delegate more effectively include:
+Five of the major lessons I have learned from my own experiences and from working with so managers helping them to delegate more effectively include: